Aliases for PKN1 Gene

 GeneCards Summary for PKN1 Gene

 PKN1 (Protein Kinase N1) is a Protein Coding gene.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include chromatin binding and protein kinase activity.
+Diseases associated with PKN1 include Paraneoplastic Cerebellar Degeneration.
+Among its related pathways are Signaling by Rho GTPases and ERK Signaling.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKCB.

 UniProtKB/Swiss-Prot for PKN1 Gene